Research Expertise and Interest

 David C. Wilson is the dean of the Goldman School and a Professor of Public Policy.

-Wilson’s research examines how individuals formulate their political preferences about race and justice, and how social cognition shapes broader survey response behaviors.
-His research is published widely in areas of inquiry that include the application of double-standards in evaluating racial groups and related policy issues, attitudes toward voter identification laws and electoral malfeasance, blame attributions toward elected leaders and political groups, and how diversity culture and climate affect organizational employee engagement.
+Wilson’s research examines how individuals formulate their political preferences and beliefs about identity and justice, and how social cognition shapes broader survey response behaviors.
+His research is published widely in areas of inquiry that include the application of double-standards in evaluating political groups and related policy issues, attitudes toward voter identification laws and electoral malfeasance, blame attributions toward elected leaders and political groups, and how diversity culture and climate affect organizational employee engagement.
 He is also the co-author of the forthcoming book, Racial Resentment in the Political Mind (University of Chicago Press).

-Wilson’s academic specializations include survey research methods and experiments (psychology of survey response), political psychology, and American politics, with an emphasis on the measurement and analysis of intergroup attitudes and political behavior.
-He holds life memberships in several organizations including the American Political Science Association (APSA), the International Society for Political Psychology (ISPP), Midwest Political Science Association, Pi Alpha Alpha National Honor Society for Public Affairs and Administration, the National Conference of Black Political Scientists (NCOBPS), and Kappa Alpha Psi Fraternity Incorporated.
-He most recently served on the executive council for the American Association of Public Opinion Researchers, and on the Advisory Committee and Editorial Board of Public Opinion Quarterly (POQ).
+Wilson’s academic specializations include public opinion and survey research methods using experiments (psychology of survey response), political psychology, and American politics, with an emphasis on the measurement and analysis of intergroup attitudes and political behavior.
+He holds life memberships in several organizations including the American Statistical Association (ASA), American Political Science Association (APSA), the International Society for Political Psychology (ISPP), Midwest Political Science Association, Pi Alpha Alpha National Honor Society for Public Affairs and Administration, the National Conference of Black Political Scientists (NCOBPS), and Kappa Alpha Psi Fraternity Incorporated.
+He serves on the Advisory Commission for the National Center for Education Statistics (NCES), the Advisory Board for the Roper Center for Public Opinion Research, and the Advisory Committee and Editorial Board of Public Opinion Quarterly (POQ).

 In the News